JamesEggers1/luhn/README.md

 var is_valid = luhn.validate("411111111111"); // should respond true.
 ```

+## Using Luhn Client-Side ##
 In addition to being usable as a Node.js module, the validator can also be used client-side in the user's web browser.
+When you install `luhn` using `npm`, instructions will appear how to install it for client-side JavaScript consumption.

+While you can copy the `luhn.js` file from the module's installation directory under `node_modles`, an automated script has been provided to assist you in this copy process and to make it more streamlined.
+To do a client-side install, simply type the following `npm` command:

+    npm run-script luhn client-install

+Once you run that command, you'll be prompted to provide the path to which to install `luhn.js` for use by your client-side JavaScript.
+At that point, you can reference the file in your html and JavaScript code as shown below.

 #### Html ####